-For more information, view Testimonials - False or misleading representations.
+For more information, view Testimonials section on our False or misleading representations.

-You must not misrepresent the sale or lease price of a property.
+You must not misrepresent the sale or rental price of a property.
 The advertised price must be fair and reasonable and reflect the current market value and expectations of the client.

 Any changes during a marketing campaign likely to affect the selling price must be reflected in the advertised price.
 For example, if a higher offer is made for a property and rejected, the advertised price must be updated unless the client changes their mind.
 Other interested parties should also be given an opportunity to review their offers.